 Bottom line, if you don’t have the right information and contacts going in, prepare for frustrations.

-Fortunately, if you’re a non-resident or foreigner looking to open a Polish bank account for non-residents, we can help you determine which banks are best for you and how to successfully open accounts.
+Fortunately, if you’re a non-resident or foreigner looking to open a bank account in Poland, we can help you determine which banks are best for you and how to successfully open accounts.

 If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.